The 7 Different Types of Stress—and How to Ease Them

 The travails of city life are associated with a greater, overall lifetime risk for mood disorders and anxiety, according to a 2011 study done published in the journal Nature.
 The researchers found the sounds, smells, and experience of urban living impacts the amygdala and cingulate cortex—two areas of the brain that regulate emotion and stress.
 Moving to quieter surroundings is one way to cope, but a more practical solution may be taking a much-needed vacation, daily, through meditation.

 “Practices that train us to tune into these expressions of stress, such as mindfulness meditation, offer a way to effectively manage stress,” says Jason Thomas, an educational psychologist, and meditation teacher at Evenflow Meditation.
 “This training gives us a greater capacity to be compassionately aware of our thoughts, emotions, body sensations, and behaviors as they are happening.
 With this compassionate awareness, we give ourselves an opportunity to step out of the stress cycle and regain a sense of emotional balance.”
+(Don’t miss these expert tips to starting a journal to improve your mental health.)

 Type of stress: Childhood trauma